rutva0607/IE410-Object-Manipulation-Using-Robot-Arm/README.md

 ---

 ## 📁 Drive Folder
-This is the Drive Folder where you can see all the codes we used to Demonstrate our Project Link - https://drive.google.com/drive/folders/1SgetUaWjeaJx1NPeDUs9qbj-JOlweufU
+This Drive folder includes all the source code used in the demonstration of our project.
+Link - https://drive.google.com/drive/folders/1SgetUaWjeaJx1NPeDUs9qbj-JOlweufU

 ---